 A file server is a server that stores—and provides access to—a set of files and folders.
 File Server Enablement (FSE) allows administrators to map a folder structure on a file server to a Team Share or a user account in the cloud.
 With File Server Enablement, administrators can keep the existing file structure on a server while allowing remote access to its contents.
 File Server Enablement can also be used to completely replace the file server, if desired.
 Optionally, administrators can specify a UNC path as a source for File Server Enablement.

-In Anchor, file stores hold the actual encrypted data for each file revision.
+In X360Sync, file stores hold the actual encrypted data for each file revision.
 Metadata, such as filename, modified date, and other information, is stored separately in root stores, to improve accessibility and scalability.

 file sync conflict